-Child Restraint Systems shall be required to demonstrate compliance with the requirements on which the following tests are based:
+Enhanced Child Restraint Systems shall be required to demonstrate compliance with the requirements on which the following tests are based:

 1.1.
 Verification of the locking threshold and durability of emergency locking retractors

 According to the provisions of paragraph 7.2.4.3. of this Regulation in the most unfavourable direction as appropriate after having undergone the durability testing detailed in paragraphs 7.2.4.2., 7.2.4.4. and 7.2.4.5. of this Regulation as a requirement of paragraph 6.7.3.2.6. of this Regulation.